 From the Unit Scores a Course Score is calculated at the end of Year 12.
-A Course Score is calculated using the best 80% of scores for each Tertiary subject.
+A Course Score is calculated using the best 80% of the minimum number of units required for that course type.

-- For a four-unit Major (i.e. four semesters of work), 3.2 scores are used (i.e. the best three scores and 20% of the fourth score). - For a two-unit Minor (i.e. two semesters of work), 1.6 scores are used (i.e. the best score and 60% of the second score).
+- For a four-unit Major (i.e. four semesters of work), 2.8 scores are used (i.e. the best two scores and 80% of the fourth score). - For a two-unit Minor (i.e. two semesters of work), 1.4 scores are used (i.e. the best score and 40% of the second score).

 When students complete more than the minimum number of standard units, two course score calculations are made and the higher result is used.
-In this way students cannot receive a lower result by completing further units (e.g. a minor with 2 or 3 units - 80% calculation on first two units = 1.6 scores, 80% calculation on all three units = 2.4 scores - the result which is highest is used).
+In this way students cannot receive a lower result by completing further units.
 If students repeat units, however, the most recent score is automatically used.

 The BSSS rescales every course using the AST results.
-More information on scaling procedures is available from the College.